Getting your Au Pair VISA in Spain

 Non EU citizens do not need a visa for stays no longer than 3 months ( if their country is exempted from this obligation as Spain is a Schengen country) and they do not need to be enrolled in a Spanish Language course either.

 If you are not European and want to be an Au pair in Spain longer than 3 months then you need to apply for an Au Pair or Student Visa.

-You can apply in your home country (either for an au pair or student visa) or you can apply in Spain (just for a student visa) within the first 2 months after your arrival date (with a minimum advance of one month to the expiration date of your regular situation).
+You can apply in your home country (either for an au pair or student visa) or you can apply in Spain (just for a student visa) within the first 2 months after your arrival date to Spain/Europe (with a minimum advance of one month to the expiration date of your regular situation).

 The option we recommend is to apply for the visa in your home country, because when you apply in Spain, you can not get out from Spain (like going home for Christmas or traveling to other countries in Europe) until you receive your visa, and in Spain it may take several months to receive it.

 What is the difference between the Au pair and the Student Visa?
 Which one do you recommend?

 Differences between both visas depend on your home country.
 So as first step you need to contact your Spanish consulate in your home country and get the requirements for every visa and then you take your decision.

 In most consulates, the only difference between Au Pair visa and Student visa is that for the Au pair visa you need to provide the Au pair agreement with the family.
 But in both cases you need to be enrolled full time in a Spanish language school, normally accredited by Instituto Cervantes, and also provide evidence of enough funds in your bank.
 In some countries like in Canada or Australia there is a Working Holiday Visa or Youth Mobility Visa which is very good option as it does not requires that you attend a language school during your stay.